Ice Rinks and Figure Skating Classes for Kids in LA and the Valley

 El Segundo, CA 90245

-The ice rink in El Segundo is the most high profile facility in LA, home rink to some of the country's most famous skaters (including Evan Lysacek and Gracie Gold) and coaches.
+The ice rink in El Segundo is the most high profile facility in LA, home rink to some of the country's most famous Olympic skaters (including Evan Lysacek, Gracie Gold, and Mirai Nagasu) and coaches.
 The center has three different ice rinks, allowing for simultaneous figure skating, hockey, and public skate sessions.
 Learn to Skate classes are part of the Ice Skating Institute (ISI) program.
 The center has a small pro shop that will match online prices, and a pleasant cafe that overlooks two of the three rinks.

 23770 Western Ave.